josh-collinsworth/joco-sveltekit/src/lib/content/posts/great-transitions.md

   on <a href="https://codepen.io">CodePen</a>.</span>
 </p>

-Which one is _better_ depends on the effect you're going for.
+Which one is _better_?
+Well, that all depends on the effect you're going for.

-Again, this one may not come up too often, but it's extremely handy when it does, and also easy to forget about, so it gets a spot on the list.
+Again, this one may not come up too often, but it's very handy when it does, and also easy to forget about, so it gets a spot on the list.

 You could even go so far as to change the duration of each property, but be careful things don't go out of sync if you decide to get that wacky.